zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 4. Transferring output data

-    To transfer your job output folder from the CHTC staging output directory to your local computer.
+    To transfer your job output folder from the CHTC staging output directory to Research Drive:

-    `scp -r {net-id}@transfer.chtc.wisc.edu:/staging/groups/zamanian_group/output/[dir] .`

-    To transfer your job output directly from the CHTC staging output directory to ResearchDrive.

     <details>
     <summary> CHTC -> ResearchDrive transfer (Click to Expand)</summary>